Pedro-Fazio/Pedro-Fazio/README.md

 **Software Engineer | Back-end Developer (.NET/C#)**

 I hold a **B.Sc. in Information Systems from the University of São Paulo (USP - ICMC)**.
-I specialize in building robust back-end systems, scalable architectures, and automation engines.
+I specialize in building fullstack systems, scalable architectures, and automation engines.
 My focus is on writing clean, maintainable code and solving complex business logic problems.

 Currently focusing on: **C#, ASP.NET Core, SQL Server, and Clean Architecture.**